What is Traditional Chinese Medicine (TCM)?

 - Cerebral palsy

-The Chinese Medicine Board of Australia (CMBA) and the Australian Acupuncture and Chinese Medicine Association (AACMA) are the two TCM industry associations that Sydney based practitioners can join.
+The Chinese Medicine Board of Australia (CMBA) and the Australian Acupuncture and Chinese Medicine Association (AACMA) are TCM industry associations that Melbourne based practitioners can join.

 Should you complete a TCM course?

-Do you want a career where you get to help others improve their health and wellbeing in the long term through natural medicine?
-If you answered yes, then you should pursue a career within the field of Traditional Chinese Medicine.
-In order to succeed as a TCM practitioner, it is necessary that you possess the following soft skills:
+Do you want to pursue a career where you get to help others improve their health and wellbeing through natural medicine?
+If you answered yes, you should pursue a career within the field of TCM.
+In order to work as a TCM practitioner in Melbourne, you will need to have the following interpersonal skills:

-- An interest in health and wellbeing is vital in order to be able to quickly understand and retain information regarding a wide variety of therapies and treatment methods.
+- An interest in wellbeing and health is important to retain information on a vast range of therapies and treatment methods.

-- Strong and clear communication skills when advising clients on dietary and lifestyle choices.
+- Clear communication skills when advising clients on dietary and lifestyle choices.

-What are the course and study options for TCM practitioners in Sydney?
+What are the course and study options for TCM practitioners in Melbourne?

 - Bachelor of Health Science majoring in Traditional Chinese Medicine